 Access Arrangements for Exams / Learning Difficulties

 The exam board has very specific requirements for those who need access arrangements for exams (additional time, laptops, modified papers).
-It is your responsibility to provide the college/tutor with a post-19 report (the most recent one you hold), outlining the specific need and any access arrangements required by the third week of the course.
+It is your responsibility to inform us at your initial assessment.
+Failure to do this may delay the application with the exam board (please note such arrangements are only granted for 3 years).

 By the end of the whole year course you will have the opportunity to: